cdaversin/geometrically-reduced-PVS-flow/README.md

 ## Graphs
 The graphs presented in the paper can be reproduced using [Jupyter notebook](https://jupyter.org/), running the corresponding scripts in a Web browser.
+Note that this can be done outside the Docker container.
 ```
 cd geometrically-reduced-PVS-flow/notebooks
 jupyter-notebook